zwq2018/zwq2018.github.io/_pages/about.md

 # About Me
-I am a final year Ph.D candidate in the College of Computer Science and Technology at Zhejiang University, under the supervision of Prof. [Weiming Lu](https://person.zju.edu.cn/lwm) and Prof. [Yueting Zhuang](https://person.zju.edu.cn/yzhuang).
-Meanwhile, I am a research intern at Alibaba DAMO Academy, supervised by Xin Li, Lidong Bing.
+I am a ZJU100 Young Professor at Zhejiang University.
+I received my Ph.D. from Zhejiang University under the supervision of Prof. [Weiming Lu](https://person.zju.edu.cn/lwm) and Prof. [Yueting Zhuang](https://person.zju.edu.cn/yzhuang).
+During my doctoral studies, I was a research intern at Alibaba DAMO Academy, supervised by Xin Li and Lidong Bing.
 Previously, I received my master's and bachelor's degrees also from Zhejiang University.

 # Research Interests
-My research interest includes Large language models, Multi-modal models, and their applications in the field of Embodied Intelligence.
-I have published over 10 papers at top international AI conferences for natural language processing.
+My research focuses on Large Language Models, Multi-modal Models, and their applications in Embodied Intelligence.
+I have published over 40 papers at top international AI conferences.

-- LLM Agent: LLM-powered autonomous agents, particularly in their cognitive reasoning, task-planning and self-evolution capabilities.
+- **LLM Agent**: LLM-powered autonomous agents, particularly in autonomous task execution, reasoning, and self-evolution through environmental interaction.

-- Embodied Intelligence: Combine VLM, robot control, and reinforcement learning to build an embodied robot for daily tasks, e.g. obstacle avoidance, navigation, and manipulation.

-- AI for Education: Deploying LLMs for fundamental education, such as mathematics and psychology, to improve the performance of LLMs in education domains.
+- **Spatial Intelligence**: Enhancing models' spatial cognition capabilities to better perceive, understand, reason, and interact within 3D environments, serving as the embodied brain.

+- **Behavioral Intelligence**: Developing action generation models, such as Vision-Language-Action models (VLAs), for action generation and imitation, enabling flexible and autonomous navigation and manipulation—serving as the embodied cerebellum.

+- **Social Intelligence**: Developing emotionally intelligent LLMs that not only excel in reasoning but also understand human intentions, emotions, and goals—enhancing their social capabilities for more empathetic and human-centered interactions.

 # 🔥 News
-- *2025.06*: &nbsp;🎉 Our Multimodal Textbook is accepted by ICCV 2025 [Multimodal Textbook](https://www.arxiv.org/abs/2501.00958), ranks #2 in Huggingface Trending, over 24k downloads in Huggingface.
+- *2025.06*: &nbsp;🎉 Our Multimodal Textbook is accepted by ICCV 2025 Highlight [Multimodal Textbook](https://www.arxiv.org/abs/2501.00958), ranks #2 in Huggingface Trending, over 24k downloads in Huggingface.
 - *2025.05*: &nbsp;🎉 Two papers are accepted by ACL 2025, about SQL generation ([STaR-SQL](https://arxiv.org/pdf/2502.13550)) and Social Reasoning LLM.
 - *2025.03*: &nbsp;🎉 We release an Embodied Reasoning model.
 [Embodied-Reasoner: Synergizing Visual Search, Reasoning, and Action for Embodied Interactive Tasks](https://arxiv.org/abs/2503.21696)
 - *2024.11*: &nbsp;🎉 I am honored to be awarded the distinguished reviewer award of CIKM 2024.